 Sad but true!
 If you don’t exercise and do not want to stay on a diet forever after losing weight, you inevitably lose some muscle mass and you are likely to experience a decrease in metabolic rate.
 To look and feel your best, you need to remain active by incorporating regular exercise into your routine.

-By exercising, it helps increase fat loss, prevent your metabolism from slowing down, and minimize the amount of lean mass you lose.
-The more lean mass you have, the easier it is to lose weight and maintain the weight loss.
+Exercising helps increase fat loss, prevent your metabolism from slowing down, and minimize the amount of lean mass you lose.
+The lean mass you have, the easier it is to lose weight and maintain the weight loss.

 4) Only Focusing on Scale Weight: